-Airfoil Design for Flying Wing UAV (Unmanned Aerial Vehicle)
+The Design Improvement of Airfoil for Flying Wing UAV

-PRASETYO EDI, NUKMAN YUSOFF and AZNIJAR AHMAD YAZID Department of Engineering Design & Manufacture, Faculty of Engineering, University of Malaya, 50603 Kuala Lumpur, MALAYSIA edi\phd@yahoo.com http://design-manufacturer.eng.um.edu.my/
+PRASETYO EDI, NUKMAN YUSOFF and AZNIJAR AHMAD YAZID Department of Engineering Design & Manufacture, Faculty of Engineering, University of Malaya, 50603 Kuala Lumpur, MALAYSIA p_edi@um.edu.my http://design-manufacturer.eng.um.edu.my/

-Abstract: - This paper presents the design of airfoil for flying wing UAV when the Author works with Universiti Putra Malaysia.
+Abstract: - This paper intends to presents the design improvement of airfoil for flying wing UAV (Unmanned Aerial Vehicle) when the Author works with Universiti Putra Malaysia.
 The design was performed using XFOIL code (an interactive program for the design and analysis of subsonic isolated airfoils) and the wind tunnel test results for verification.
 Eppler E334 (thickness to chord ratio, t/c = 11.93%) is used as a based airfoil.
 The final design was using Eppler E334 with t/c = 13.5%.
+It was shown from this work that the result from XFOIL is fairly accurate.

-Key-Words: - airfoil design, flying Wing, UAV (Unmanned Aerial Vehicle), aerodynamic design
+Key-Words: - airfoil design, flying wing, UAV (Unmanned Aerial Vehicle), aerodynamic design